ROCm/omnitrace/docs/conceptual/omnitrace-feature-set.rst

 spent time waiting for kernel(s) to complete, you will see zero statistically significant speed-up in end-to-end runtime of your application.
-In other words, it does not matter how fast or slow the code on GPU is if the application is not bottlenecked waiting on the GPU.
+In other words, it does not matter how fast or slow the code on GPU is if the application has a
+bottleneck on waiting on the GPU.

 Use OmniTrace to obtain a high-level view of the entire application.
 Use it to determine where the performance bottlenecks are and